-Located on the other side of the Tiber river, this district looks so different from the chaotic city center!
-Trastevere lits up at night, becoming a romantic area that always makes me think of La Dolce Vita.
-You don’t even have to walk too much to find a romantic restaurant: there are so many, hidden in the narrow streets of cobblestone!
+Located on the other side of the Tiber river, Trastevere looks so different from the chaotic Rome city center!
+Trastevere lits up at night, becoming a romantic spot that always makes me think of La Dolce Vita.
+You don’t even have to walk too much to find a cute restaurant: there are so many, hidden in the narrow streets of cobblestone!

-One of the best restaurants you can go to if you’re planning a romantic Rome itinerary is Zi Umberto.
+One of the best restaurants you can go to if you’re planning a romantic 4 day Rome itinerary is Zi Umberto.

 How to get to Vatican City

 To access Vatican City there are two main entrances: one is located near Piazza San Pietro (St. Peter’s Square), and another one not too far away from the Vatican Museums.

 Italian Police and soldiers will check your bags and you might be asked to step under a metal detector.